sytelus/nanuGPT/README.md

 For lucky people with more compute, there are configs available to replicate benchmarks on WikiText103, TinyStories and OpenWebText.

+### Config

+All config files can be found in `configs/` and things are self-explanatory.
+Sometime you might notice the top line with `__include__:` to specify the base config that you can inherit from.
+This is a custom feature implemented in this repo so we can share the base config across many experiments.
+The `base_config.yaml` serves as defaults that can be overriden in your yaml.

-### Looging
+### Logging

 NanuGPT vastly improves on logging, i.e., we log everything we can!
-The idea is that once run is done, you can examine the log to lot of post-hoc debugging.
-You can also enable Weights and Biases (wandb).
-The consol logs are colors for quick glances.
+The idea is that once run is done, you can examine the log to do lot of post-hoc debugging.
+You can also enable Weights and Biases (wandb) by enabling in config and creating environment variable for `WANDB_API_KEY`.

+The consol logs are colored for quick glances.

 ### Debugging